RoWhoIs/Item2Package/README.md

 > [!IMPORTANT]
 > The `-o` flag does not currently work and will continue to output files to the working directory

+## FaQ

+> This was flagged by my antivirus, is this software trustworthy?

+This is because none of the packages are signed (that costs money for Windows and MacOS) If you'd like, you can compile the source code yourself.
+We used `go build -ldflags "-s -w" -o item2package main.go` as our compilation command.

+> This keeps getting a 429 error!

+Wait for about one minute.
+This is caused due to none of the requests made by Item2Package being authenticated, so Roblox enforces stricter network policies.

+> How do I contribute?

+Fork this repository, create a new branch, and open a pull request.
+Thanks in advanced!